Security and privacy

 Your biometric data is not stored in 1Password

-1Password never scans or stores your fingerprint, face, or eyes. biometric unlock is provided by Android, which only allows 1Password to know if your fingerprint, face, or eyes were recognized or not.
+1Password never scans or stores your fingerprint, face, or eyes.
+Biometric unlock is provided by Android, which only allows 1Password to know if your fingerprint, face, or eyes were recognized or not.

 Learn more about fingerprint security or how face unlock works on Pixel devices, or check with the manufacturer of your device.